 Leon asks for any information Sora might have about what’s going on.
 Sora fills him in about Pete, and Goofy starts to mention the Organization, but once again, KH2 is trying to save the player from a hearing repeat info, so Sora tells Leon so little that I can’t imagine poor Leon can make any sense of it.
 A fade to black (like the one that happened in KH1 after Sora returned from Hollow Bastion and conveyed the events to Leon) would have done just fine, but better Leon than us, right?

 As Goofy is discussing the Organization, several Nobodies arrive on cue.
 The gates of the Bailey lower, and somehow, in the chaos, Sora and Leon are left fighting the Nobodies alone.
 And Leon actually does fight with you!
 Minor spoilers, but Leon appears as a tournament boss again later in the game.
-Square Enix got the bright idea to bring the “enemy” Leon into this scene and then reverse his targeting AI to create an ally!
+Square Enix got the bright idea to bring the “enemy” Leon into this scene and then redirect his targeting AI to create an ally!
 I love it.
 Here, you have to defend the gate from the Nobodies, who attack with a mix of Dusks and Samurais.
 The Samurais seem to focus on you, while the Dusks attack the gate.
 The threat to the gate is real as its health bar is fairly low.
 Keep them out, and the plot in this mini-world will wrap up and we’ll finally get to the regular game.

 After the battle, one of the Organization members compliments the power of the Keyblade (I’m having a little trouble telling them apart, but reader dlppictures assures me that this is St. Peter).
 He laments that the Keyblade is not in “more… capable hands.”
 Outside the Bailey, six cloaked figures appear.
 These are the six surviving members of Organization XIII – well, six of the seven, since Axel was still doing his Vanilla version possum impression.
 Because this is all very complicated, here’s a list of all the dead members for those who have lost track, along with a few new insights: